Semyon Budyonny: Second World War service

 In July–September 1941, Budyonny was Commander-in-Chief (главком, glavkom) of the Soviet armed forces of the Southwestern Direction (Southwestern and Southern Fronts) facing the German invasion of Ukraine.
 This invasion began as part of Germany's Operation Barbarossa which was launched on June 22.
+He also served as an original member of the Stavka of the Supreme High Command, the highest Soviet body of military command during the Great Patriotic War, from the start of the war until February 17, 1945.
 Operating under strict orders from Stalin (who attempted to micromanage the war in the early stages) not to retreat under any circumstances, Budyonny's forces were eventually surrounded during the Battle of Uman and the Battle of Kiev by Nazi forces.
 The disasters which followed the encirclement cost the Soviet Union 1.5 million men killed or taken prisoner.
 This was the largest encirclement in military history.